alters-mit/magnebot/doc/object_static.md

 - `category` The semantic category of the object.

 - `kinematic` If True, this object is kinematic, and won't respond to physics.
-Example: a painting hung on a wall.
+Examples: a painting hung on a wall or built-in furniture like a countertop.

 - `segmentation_color` The RGB segmentation color for the object as a numpy array: `[r, g, b]`